Avoiding food poisoning

 Cook any stuffing in a separate roasting dish, rather than inside the bird - it will cook more easily and the cooking guidelines for the turkey will be more accurate.

-Leftovers should be left to cool at room temperature, covered and placed in the fridge or freezer - ideally within one to two hours after being cooked.
+Leftovers should be left to cool at room temperature, covered and placed in the fridge or freezer - within one to two hours after being cooked.

-Leftovers can also be frozen and used within one month.
-Frozen leftovers should be defrosted thoroughly in the fridge and then eaten within 24 hours.
+Leftovers can also be frozen.
+They should be defrosted thoroughly in the fridge and then eaten within 24 hours.

 You can also use previously cooked and frozen turkey to make a new meal, such as a turkey curry.
 This new meal can be frozen too, but make sure you only reheat it once.